2DGD-F0TH/2DGD_F0TH/chapters/002_Basics/001_Maths/007_Probability.md

 Now we know that there are 4 possible outcomes, and the "Heads + Heads" is only one of them.
 This confirms our formula.

 :::: pitfall ::::
 Someone may argue that the probability of "Heads + Tails" is $\frac{1}{2}$, but that would not be correct.
-We are still strictly tied to the events, that means that "Heads + Tails" means the event of "First toss is heads, second toss is tails", which is different from "Tails + Heads" (first toss is tails, second is heads).
+We are still strictly tied to the events, that means that "Heads + Tails" (First toss is heads, second toss is tails), is different from "Tails + Heads" (first toss is tails, second is heads).
 :::::::::::::::::

 ### Probability of mutually exclusive events